Delhi Introduces “Education Transparency Act 2025” to Rein in Private School Fees

-Mandatory Fee Approval: Fee hikes to be allowed only once every three years and subject to pre-approval.
+Mandatory Fee Approval: Fee hikes to be allowed only once every three years and subject to pre approval.

-School-Level Committee chaired by management with parents, teachers, and DoE representatives.
+There will be a School Level Committee chaired by management with parents, teachers, and DoE representatives.

 District Appellate Committee for grievances.